 Hives usually appear suddenly and are small, round, raised bumps on the skin.
 The hair sticks out in little patches and sometimes the whole face (especially the eyelids and muzzle) will swell as well.
-Facial swelling can cause itching.
+Facial swelling can cause itching, and with itching comes scratching and face rubbing (on furniture, on the carpet, etc.).

-Canine hives usually appear within 20 to 30 minutes after exposure to a certain allergen and disappear within 24 hours.
+Hives usually appear within 20 to 30 minutes after exposure to a certain allergen.
+They normally disappear within 24 hours.
+Sometimes, however, they may last longer.

 Symptoms of Dog Hives

-As described above, hives appear as small, round, raised bumps on the skin of the face and other parts of a dog’s body.
+As described above, hives appear as small, round, raised bumps on the skin of the face and other parts of a dog’s body, such as the legs and the abdomen.
 The hair over the bumps stands up and sticks out in small patches.

 There may be swelling and itching, so your dog may scratch and lick the affected area.